RadosRosic/deck-of-cards-api/readme.md

 `fromPileName` must be as valid pile that belongs to deckId.

 `toPileName` if a pile of that name exists it will be used, otherwise it will be created.

+`fromSide` and `toSide` must be either 'top' or 'bot' string.
+Defaults to 'top'.

 `amount` must be a number greater than 0.
 Defaults to 1.